mgreiler/se-unlocked/Transcripts/EP_75_Luca_Galante.md

 One engineering platform.
 And I have seen at that point that a lot of companies tried to, especially larger companies, tried for from this very scattered landscape, right?
 This team is doing it that way.
-The S team is doing it a little bit different.
+This team is doing it a little bit different.
 They are using a very different tool, Jane, into this one engineering system where you say, well, an organization with 200,000 people should all have the same tools, right?